mangeshg/communityLink/README.md

 ## Solution Overview

-**CommunityLink** is a lightweight demo platform built with React, Vite, and TailwindCSS.
-It demonstrates a **OneCouncil, multi-tenant approach** to local community engagement.
+**CommunityLink** is a platform built with React, Vite, and TailwindCSS that implements a **OneCouncil, multi-tenant approach** to local community engagement.

 The solution enables councils to: